-Our ‘Intent’ – In designing our bespoke, South Downs curriculum is to maximise the potential of all of our pupils; intellectually, socially, morally, emotionally and culturally. – we believe our curriculum should be relevant and have a strong local resonance with pupils.
-In doing so, our intention is that all learners reach their full potential through a curriculum that is tangible and real for pupils of the South Downs.
-That is not to say our curriculum is narrow-sighted: we use children’s local understanding to project their minds across the globe.
+Our bespoke, South Downs curriculum maximises the potential of all of our pupils; intellectually, socially, morally, emotionally and culturally – we believe our curriculum should be relevant and have a strong local resonance with pupils.
+We use our children’s local understanding to project their minds across the globe.

-Art is delivered by teaching specific skills and also through opportunities for purposeful cross curricular links.
-Examples of cross curricular art work is very strong throughout the school; with EYFS producing clay work for Diwali and Bonfire Night fireworks pictures.
-KS1 produce work for their studies on the sea by producing their own Hokusai wave art.
+At Plumpton Primary School, Art and Design is delivered by teaching specific skills and through opportunities for purposeful cross curricular links.
+Examples of cross curricular artwork is very strong throughout the school; with EYFS produced clay work for Diwali and Bonfire Night fireworks pictures.
+KS1 produced work for their studies on the sea by producing their own Hokusai wave art.
 During our history project, KS2 produced some fantastic printing work based around their work on the Aztecs.

 Art and design is taught in the Summer term, as a main focus for our ‘Create’ project.
 This has been planned by focusing on the 7 areas of art; line, shape, colour, value, space, texture and form.
 By analysing quality pieces of art by famous artists, the children are developing their language and understanding of these areas, before exploring and experimenting with them.

-Art sessions are differentiated and creatively thought out; giving all children, of all different abilities, a chance to reach their potential, with a suitable challenge for all.
-Children are supported through analysis with key questions and then guided with their experimentations of the key areas areas using a variety of different mediums.
-We encourage creativity and individuality, when children are creating final pieces of artwork.
+Art sessions are differentiated and creatively thought out; giving every child, a chance to reach their potential, with suitable challenge for all.
+Children are supported through analysis with key questions and then guided with their experimentations of the key areas using a variety of different mediums.
+We encourage creativity and individuality when children are creating final pieces of artwork.

-Our school works in collaboration with the two other local schools within our federation; with art specialists working in all of the schools.
+Plumpton Primary School works in collaboration with the three other local schools within our federation; with art specialists working in all of the schools.
 Subject leaders meet and discuss aspects of the art curriculum, sharing good practice, promoting the use of the progression of art skills and ideas for purposeful teaching and learning.

 As the children move through the school, they will develop their skills by teachers planning using the ‘progression of skills’ document which helps to recognise the skills expected for each age range.